-A role map, which maps non-standard structure types to standard ones, may be set with -rolemap.
+A role map may be set with -rolemap.
 For example -rolemap "/S1/H1/S2/H2" would map the S1 structure type to the standard type H1 and so on.

 Accessible PDFs with PDF/UA

 PDF/UA (Universal Accessibility) is a PDF subformat whose rules consist of a set of machinecheckable and human-checkable-only requirements to make PDF documents accessible for all users - for example, those using screen readers.
 Cpdf has some basic facilities for manipulating the extra PDF constructs which are used in (amongst others) PDF/UA, and a basic verifier for many of the machine-checkable requirements.